 They do not grow in purely straight lines from one electrode to the other, as may be logical, but grow as though they are limited by mathematical restrictions on its crystal structure.
 Some stages of dendrite growth may remind the experimenter of ice crystals growing, or parts of snowflakes.

-However, many of these kits use chemicals or involve chemical processes that can absolutely be dangerous if the instructions are not followed.
+However, many of these kits use involve chemical processes that can absolutely be dangerous if the instructions are not followed.
 I strongly recommend that your child have adult supervision at all times with these kits.

 Follow the instructions, discuss safety with your child, participate to the extent that they want you to, and you will both be amazed by the chemistry of our world.

-Learning about lab safety is part of learning about chemistry.
+It is important for explain to a child that learning about lab safety is part of learning about chemistry.

 MEL Science is a little expensive, but that’s only in comparison to the toys out there that call themselves chemistry sets.
 There really is nothing out there as well put together, thought out, safe, and engaging for learning about chemistry.
 And from that perspective, it’s worth every penny.